 However, the satisfaction which comes from freelancing can be rewarding to a great many people.

-By following the pointers above, you will have a greater chance of creating a success out of your freelance business.
+By following good freelancing tips, you will have a greater chance of creating a success out of your freelance business.
 This will assist you to find work you love without the constant pressure which can demoralize many a freelancer.